 Wayne has a proven track record of helping create stars as well.
 With a distributing deal from Republic Records, Wayne started his Cash Money imprint called Young Money Entertainment in 2007.
 Since its launch, Young Money has fostered the talents of stars like Drake and Nicki Minaj.

 Weezy has become somewhat of a living legend in the game and has subsequently sparked retirement rumors once in 2014 when he tweeted and publicly said in concert that he wanted off the label that raised him, Birdman's Cash Money.
 This would start a years-long Cash Money feud between Wayne and Baby that still isn't over to this day.
 Wayne has accused the Cash Money CEO of holding out on paying him rightfully earned royalties, has sued for $50 million and said “Fuck Cash Money” at numerous public occasions.
 As of today, fans still don't have Tha Carter V and until he has his money from Baby, Wayne won't have his peace.

 Even though he hasn't been dropping a ton of his own music, Weezy dropped a quartet of songs this summer including an original remix to Playboi Carti's "Magnolia" and has assisted younger artists like Chance The Rapper and Ty Dolla $ign.

-Tunechi, who has long-since battled with health issues, suffered another seizure during this past Labor Day Weekend.
+Tunechi, who has long-since battled with health issues, suffered another seizure during Labor Day Weekend 2017.
 The MC collapsed in Chicago and was rushed to a local hospital, but soon gave fans an update that he was doing fine and that the seizure was caused by his epilepsy.
 Weezy was back in the studio working a week later.